paxdev/paxdev.github.io/_posts/2018-11-27-creating-a-helm-release.md

     * `name:` is required and is obviously the name of the Chart.
     * `version:` is required and is the SemVer 2 version of the Chart.
 I typically leave this as it is and set the version when creating an install package as part of a build pipeline.

     You can check all the options in the Kubernetes documentation.
     Exactly what you choose to enter here will depend on who your target audience is.
-As I use Helm Charts for Build/Release, I tend not to go crazy on adding details here, but if you are going to make your Charts publicly available, then you should give your consumers as much information as they need.
+    As I use Helm Charts for Build/Release, I tend not to go crazy on adding details here,  but if you are going to make your Charts publicly available, then you should give your consumers as much information as they need,

 1. Now let's look at `values.yaml`